-Lexus LC 500h engines, drive & performance
+Lexus LC 500h engine, drive & performance

 Up-to-date powertrain technology and an agile chassis make the LC 500h an impressive performer